Roasted Eggplant Curry

 - Cut the eggplant into cubes then toss in a large mixing bowl with salt.
 Set the eggplant aside to sit for 15 minutes, then rinse with water and pat dry with a kitchen towel or paper towel.
 (Salting the eggplant will help remove any bitterness.)

 - Preheat the oven to 400 degrees F and line a banking sheet with parchment paper.
 Toss the eggplant with 1 tbsp avocado oil, spread onto the baking sheet and roast for 20-30 minutes until tender.

-- Heat the remaining avocado oil in a large pan on medium-high heat, then add the onion and garlic and saute for 1-2 minutes.
+- Heat the remaining avocado oil in a large pan on medium-high heat, then add the onion, garlic and ginger and saute for 1-2 minutes.

 - Next add the paprika, coriander, curry powder, salt and pepper and mix everything together for 1 minute.